 Drainage/sump grates are of particular concern as a bicycle wheel may get caught between the bars of the grate or any gap between the edge of the grate and the road surface.
 In general, grates that are perpendicular to the travel path of cyclists is preferable.
 However, this is not always possible depending on surface drainage and stormwater considerations.
 Hence, sump designs with grates in a zigzag or wavy pattern to maximise flow rates whilst minimising the risk of bicycle wheels being caught are now available (see photos below).

 Cycle lanes are generally located in street environments that already have street lighting.
 If not, it is strongly advised to provide street lighting on key cycle routes.
-Check that the lighting meets AS/NZS1158 (external link).
+Detailed guidance on lighting design is available in the M30 Specification and guidelines for road lighting design.

-Interim pavement specifications [PDF, 98 KB] for primary cycling routes including cycle-lanes and cycle-paths, shared paths and cycleways, as well as pavement shoulders where cycling demand is high and where a high level of service is desired, have been developed.
+Pavement specifications [PDF, 132 KB] for primary cycling routes including cycle-lanes and cycle-paths, shared paths and cycleways, as well as pavement shoulders where cycling demand is high and where a high level of service is desired, have been developed.
 For a secondary or minor route in a cycling network, a lower level specification may be appropriate.